timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 ```

 <highlight type="tip">
-Fetching and inserting intraday data can take a while, so if you want to see results quickly,
+Fetching and ingesting intraday data can take a while, so if you want to see results quickly,
 reduce the number of months, or limit the number of symbols.
 </highlight>